stevo01/yocto-turbo/Readme.md

 # yocto - turbo

-This document include sinstructions how to checkout and build yocto distribution for distro "turbo"
+This document includes instructions how to checkout and build yocto distribution for distro "turbo"

 Its just for training and testing porposes